Star Wars: Jedi Fallen Order Enemy Scan Guide

-Scanning all 45 enemy types will net you the following:
+Scanning all 45 enemy types will net you the Data Collector Trophy.

 Follow the guide below to find each scannable enemy as you play through the game – I’m writing this guide while I play and noting each enemy as I first encounter them.
 Press on your controller to have BD-1 scan an enemy for you.
 Some enemies can’t be scanned after they’ve been defeated, but luckily these rare few are added automatically.